 If we trust in the sovereignty of God and the goodness of God, we know that nothing happens outside of His will (Matthew 10:29; Ephesians 1:11; Job 42:2), and we also know that everything He does is motivated by love (1 John 4:8; Luke 18:19).
 Therefore sickness must sometimes fit into His will and into His loving nature.
 This is not to say that God is the cause of sickness.
 As mentioned, sometimes sickness is just a natural result of living in a world marred by sin.
 At times sickness can also be an attack of Satan (Matthew 17:14–18; Luke 13:10–16).
 Sickness could be used to test and refine our faith, as Job's trials were.
 Sickness could also be a form of discipline, a tangible demonstration of imperfect life that leads us to greater dependence on and obedience to God (see Psalm 119:65–72).

-An important thing to remember is that God's ways are not our ways (Isaiah 55:8-9).
+An important thing to remember is that God's ways are not our ways (Isaiah 55:8–9).
 Often we do not understand exactly why God allows things to happen or causes things to happen a certain way.
 But we do know God and can trust in His character.
 He is for us (Romans 8:31-32).
-We also "know that for those who love God all things work together for good, for those who are called according to his purpose."
-(Romans 8:28).
+We also "know that for those who love God all things work together for good, for those who are called according to his purpose.
+For those whom he foreknew he also predestined to be conformed to the image of his Son, in order that he might be the firstborn among many brothers" (Romans 8:28–29).
 Even in a sickness we may not understand, we can trust that in God's timing the sickness will be redeemed.
 God will work it into His good purpose for our lives and for His glory.